-Out of the four mid-range panels we tested, the RAVPower 16W was on the lower end of the scale concerning overall performance.
-This model was relatively slow to charge our battery packs and iPhones during testing and struggled to charge two devices at once due to the loss of efficiency with the small size of the panel.
-It is lightweight and easy to use, making it a good option for those who don't want to invest too much into their solar charger purchase.
-This product's strength is its consistency, which places it between the Sookoo 22W and the PowerGreen 21 in terms of overall performance.
+Out of the four mid-range panels we tested, the RAVPower 16W is on the lower end of the scale when it comes to overall performance.
+It was relatively slow to charge our battery packs and iPhones during testing and struggled to charge two devices at once due to the loss of efficiency with the small size of the panel.
+It is lightweight and easy to use, making it a good option for those who don't want to invest too much into their purchase.
+For a decent panel that is inexpensive or for someone who probably won't be relying entirely on solar for power, the RAVPower is a good option.

 Cons: Failed to charge multiple devices at once, lacks efficiency